go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 On the other hand, all the instantiations in the following program are invalid.
-All the type arguments are type parameters, and none of them implement the `comparable` constraints, which is why they are all invliad type arguments.
+All the type arguments are type parameters, and none of them implement the `comparable` constraints, which is why they are all invalid type arguments.

 ```Go
 package main